Moving Beyond Free Trials: Content That Drives Qualified Demos

 Next: Add implementation guides to your trial experience.
 Step-by-step walkthrough of first success scenario.

-Then: Analyze trial users who convert to demos vs. those who churn.
+Then: Analyse trial users who convert to demos vs. those who churn.
 What features do converters use?
 What workflows matter?
 Create more content around those.

 Finally: Add demo booking CTAs at moment of clarity, after first workflow completion, after data import, after solving core problem.